Fieldwork

 Project Director:

-Dr. Jean-Luc Houle (Western Kentucky University) and Dr. Jamsranjav Bayarsaikhan (National Museum of Mongolia); Staff: Dr. Oula Seitsonen (Geographer and lithics specialist, University of Oulu, Finland), Dr. Natalia Égüez (Geoarchaeologist, University of La Laguna [Spain] and University of California Davis [USA]); Dr. Francesc C. Conesa (Archaeological remote sensing, Catalan Institute of Classical Archaeology).
+Dr. Jean-Luc Houle (Western Kentucky University) and Dr. Jamsranjav Bayarsaikhan (Institute of Archaeology, MAS); Collaborators: Dr. Oula Seitsonen (Geographer and lithics specialist, University of Oulu, Finland), Dr. Natalia Égüez (Geoarchaeologist, Spanish National Research Council (IPNA CSIC) [Spain] and University of California Davis [USA]); Dr. Francesc C. Conesa (Spanish National Research Council (IPNA CSIC) [Spain].

 Project Description:

-This collaborative project between Western Kentucky University and the National Museum of Mongolia aims to investigate human-environment relationships and understand the nature of the social, political, and economic organization of Bronze and Iron Age societies in Mongolia through the use of landscape and settlement archaeology (see Project Overview above for more details).
+This collaborative project between Western Kentucky University, the Institute of Archaeology (MAS), the Spanish National Research Council (CSIC), and other European partners aims to investigate human–environment interactions and the nature of the social, political, and economic organization of Bronze and Iron Age societies in Mongolia through the use of landscape and settlement archaeology (see Project Overview for more details).

 This project accommodates participants wishing to receive academic credit through WKU and those just willing to gain archaeological field experience.